socheatsok78/docker-expose/README.md

 # About

-This is a custom Docker image for the [Expose](https://expose.dev) tunneling service.
-It configured to support both self-hosted and public servers and can be use as a standalone server or as a client to connect to the servers.
+A custom built container image for the [Expose](https://expose.dev/) tunneling service.

 ## What is Expose?